rynandasonduty/rynandasonduty/README.md

 ### ⚙️ My Gear: Weapons of Choice

-Here are the tools and languages I use to build stuff—from the front-end to deep-end embedded systems.
+Here are the tools and languages I use to build stuff from the front-end to deep-end embedded systems.

 #### Programming Languages